Breed Profile of The Golden Sex Link Chicken

 Feeding your Golden Sex Link a balanced diet is crucial for their health and productivity.
 They need protein at all life stages, varying amounts depending on age, sex, and size.
 Supplement their diet with protein-rich sources like mealworms, sunflower seeds, fish meal, and cooked eggs.

 Golden Sex Link chicks need a chick feed with at least 20% protein for growth.
 Roosters benefit from protein to develop meat-producing muscles.
-Ensure they get essential vitamins like A, D, B12, and C, as well as calcium for strong eggshells and overall health.
+Ensure they get essential vitamins like A, D, B12, and C and calcium for strong eggshells and overall health.
 Keep their food and water clean and accessible, using easy-to-clean containers.

 Socialization

-Gold Sex Link chickens are social animals, so it’s important to keep them in a group or flock.
+Gold Sex Link chickens are social animals, so keeping them in a group or flock is important.
 They thrive on social interaction, which prevents boredom and stress.
 When they’re in a flock, they establish a pecking order, their social hierarchy.
 Allow them enough space to move around and engage with each other comfortably.

 Socialization contributes to their overall well-being and happiness.
 Look for any signs of illness or injury among your birds, such as lethargy, loss of appetite, or abnormal behavior.